MrNemo64/player-chat-inputs/README.md

 # player-inputs
-Utilities to get a player input
+Utilities to get a player input for those who don't want to use the Conversation API

 ##Usage
 In this example I'll be using a command